busterswt/openstack-networking/One - Neutron Flat Networking.md

 ovs-vsctl add-port br-eth0 eth0
 ```

-The creation of the bridge (and subsequent configuration) is what allows the instances to communicate on the network.
+The creation and configuration of the bridge enables the instances to communicate on the network.

 #####Changes to Environment (RPC v4)#####